 What is sensitive personal data?

-According to the EU, sensitive personal data is the part of personal data that is considered more sensitive.
-That is, if disclosed, they could cause greater harm or damage to a person’s privacy and security.
-Sensitive personal data is divided into the following categories:
+According to the EU, sensitive personal data refers to a specific category of personal information considered sensitive and more private or vulnerable than person information that is not considered sensitive.
+If exposed, this type of data could cause significant harm or infringe on an individual’s privacy and safety.
+Sensitive personal data includes the following categories:

 Studies show that almost 50% of UK companies have experienced a cyber attack